mautic/mautic-documentation/pages/12.Plugins/05.Connectwise/docs.en.md

 You will need your company id in order to authenticate the Connectwise plugin.

 Use the thick client to create a new API member.
-Dowload think client from [here][connectwise–thick-client].
+Download think client from [here][connectwise–thick-client].

 1. Go to *System/member*
 1. Create a new API member.